Vital Farms (VITL) versus Its Rivals Financial Survey

 |2.33

-Vital Farms currently has a consensus target price of $34.57, suggesting a potential upside of 59.24%.
-As a group, “Food & kindred products” companies have a potential downside of 3.45%.
-Given Vital Farms’ stronger consensus rating and higher possible upside, research analysts clearly believe Vital Farms is more favorable than its competitors.
+Vital Farms currently has a consensus target price of $34.57, indicating a potential upside of 64.55%.
+As a group, “Food & kindred products” companies have a potential upside of 6.38%.
+Given Vital Farms’ stronger consensus rating and higher probable upside, equities research analysts clearly believe Vital Farms is more favorable than its competitors.

 Summary